-- Where buildings contributed earlier as business assets at their market value (normally contributions in 2007 and after) are sold, as a rule the difference between the market value at the time of contribution and the acquisition or construction costs is treated as income from the disposal of private land (with the possibility of flat-rate taxation of "old assets" at 4.2% or 18% of the market value at the time of contribution). - Hidden reserves accrued after contribution are taxed at the special rate of 30%. - For "old land", the flat tax of 4.2% or 18% of proceeds (independent of the contribution value) applies to contributions made after 31 March 2012 by businesses calculating under section 5 Income Tax Act 1988.
+- Where buildings contributed earlier as business assets at their market value (normally contributions in 2007 and after) are sold, as a rule the difference between the market value at the time of contribution and the acquisition or construction costs is treated as income from the disposal of private land (with the possibility of flat-rate taxation of "old assets" at 4.2% of the market value at the time of contribution). - Hidden reserves accrued after contribution are taxed at the special rate of 30%. - For "old land", the flat tax of 4.2% of proceeds (independent of the contribution value) applies to contributions made after 31 March 2012 by businesses calculating under section 5 Income Tax Act 1988. - The special regulations for rededications, which were tightened with the BBG 2025, must be observed.